MaryAngelique/MaryAngelique/README.md

 # About Me
-- ##### 🔭 I’m currently working on a portfolio website to create a further understanding of my FullStack Web Development course in BloomTech
+- ##### 🔭 I’m currently working on a portfolio website to create a further understanding and to showcase my technical skills that I learned by being a student at BloomTech
 - ##### 🌱 I’m currently learning Applied Computer Science
-- ##### 👩🏻‍💻 I’m currently working on freeCodeCamp, commiting 300+ hours to have a further knowledge in JavaScript Algorithms and Data Structures and Responsive Web Design
+- ##### 👩🏻‍💻 I’m currently working on a labs project names CoderHeroes
 - ##### ⚡ Fun fact: I was born and raised in the Philippines.
 I moved in the United States back in 2014 to get a heart surgery!

 # 📫 How to reach me